-Jojoba oil: a natural product with a long history.
+Jojoba oil: a natural product with a long history

 Composition of Jojoba extract

-Ceramides and jojoba:
+Ceramides and jojoba

-Properties of Jojoba Oil
+Jojoba Oil Properties

-Benefits for your hair:
+Benefits for the hair:

-Benefits for your skin:
+Benefits for the skin:

 Uses of Jojoba Oil

-Uses for the skin of body and face:
+Uses for body and facial skin:

-Uses for your hair:
+Uses for hair:

 - Hair care and shine conditioner: apply a small amount directly to clean, damp hair from roots to ends and massage gently, then rinse.
 Can be used once or twice a week.
 It can also be combined with your regular shampoo, adding 6-7 drops of jojoba oil to the shampoo and allowing it to work for about 3 minutes before rinsing your hair.
 Suitable for all hair types, especially greasy or excessively dry hair.